 Merit Aid Mattered

-By the end of the process, the family’s list stood at ten schools, including Gustavus Adolphus, St. Olaf, Roanoke, Allegheny and Beloit.
+By the end of the college search process, the family’s list of colleges stood at ten schools, including Gustavus Adolphus, St. Olaf, Roanoke, Allegheny and Beloit.
 “We thought he could get merit aid at these colleges.
 We also thought he had a chance of playing baseball, but they had to be schools that if baseball went away, he would still be happy there,” Kretzschmar says.

 “Once you have the data in a spreadsheet, you can look for colleges where your teenager will be in the top quarter of applicants, so they’ll have a better chance of getting merit aid,” she explains.
 (Note that not every college offers merit aid.
 In fact, the most exclusive colleges typically don’t provide any.)